6 January Dictatorship

 The 6 January Dictatorship (Шестојануарска диктатура; Šestosiječanjska diktatura; Šestojanuarska diktatura) was a royal dictatorship established in the Kingdom of Serbs, Croats and Slovenes (Kingdom of Yugoslavia after 1929) by King Alexander I (r.
 1921–34) with the ultimate goal to create a Yugoslav ideology and a single Yugoslav nation.
-It lasted from 6 January 1929, when the king prorogued parliament and assumed control of the state, and ended with the 1931 Yugoslav Constitution.
+It began on 6 January 1929, when the king prorogued parliament and assumed control of the state, and ended with the 1931 Yugoslav Constitution.

 History

 In 1928, Croatian Peasant Party leader Stjepan Radić was assassinated in the Parliament of Yugoslavia by a Montenegrin Serb leader and People's Radical Party politician Puniša Račić, during a tense argument.

 On 6 January 1929, using as a pretext the political crisis triggered by the shooting, King Alexander abolished the Vidovdan Constitution, prorogued the Parliament and assumed dictatorial powers.
+General Petar Živković, commander of the Royal Guard, became prime minister.

 He appointed a cabinet solely responsible to him, and imposed tight censorship on the press.
-Initially, he claimed that this was only a temporary situation that would allow him to unify the country. with the aim of establishing the Yugoslav ideology and single Yugoslav nation.
+Trying to reconcile ethnic tensions, especially between Serbian and Croatian politicians, Alexander aimed to establish the Yugoslav ideology and a single Yugoslav nation.
 He changed the name of the country to "Kingdom of Yugoslavia", and changed the internal divisions from the 33 oblasts to nine new banovinas on 3 October.
 This decision was made following a proposal by the British ambassador to better decentralize the country, modeled on Czechoslovakia.

+Alexander outlawed all political parties based on ethnic, religious, or regional distinctions, reorganized the state administratively, and standardized legal systems, school curricula, and national holidays.

 A Court for the Protection of the State was soon established to act as the new regime's tool for putting down any dissent.
-Opposition politicians Vladko Maček and Svetozar Pribićević were arrested under charges by the court.
-Pribićević later went into exile, whereas over the course of the 1930s Maček would become the leader of the entire opposition bloc.

 Immediately after the dictatorship was proclaimed, Croatian deputy Ante Pavelić left for exile from the country.
 The following years Pavelić worked to establish a revolutionary organization, the Ustaše, allied with the Internal Macedonian Revolutionary Organization (IMRO) against the state.